open/close all folders

 - Plucky Comic Relief

 - Self-Made Orphan: Not exactly.
 He left home at a young age because he heard how all great people start as orphans... his parents are pretty worried about him.

 "Rake Guy" A.K.A.
 "You"The player character in Episodes 1 and 2, who joins the Startling Developments Investigations after their house was destroyed by Fruit Fucker Prime.
 S/he is absent from the rest of the series.
 As explained in the Episode 3's Begining of the End prequel DLC, Tycho sealed them in the Periphery and wiped Gabe's memory of them.

 - Butt-Monkey: House gets stomped on by a giant robot, roped into fighting Elder Gods, temporary home gets destroyed, you finally find a new place to stay... gets burnt too the ground.
 And then you see Sealed Badass in a Can below.

 - Dead Pan Snarker: Some of your dialogue opinions are these.

 - Dummied Out / Secret A.I.
 Moves: Hard to say which this counts as, but if you fight every battle in the third game's extra chapter, beating its final boss gains them just enough EXP to reach level 17, which gives them a move called Rake Armageddon.
 Too bad the episode ends at that point and there's no way to actually use it in battle.
 Considering the implications about Rake Guy's nature and abilities listed below, maybe it's for the better.

 - Eldritch Abomination: A comment in The Begining of the End hints that there is more to you then meets the eye.

-- Featureless Protagonist: Parodied in Episode 3: since his or her appearance was customizeable in the first 2 games, the short extra chapter in the 3rd episode involving them solves this problem by having Gabe and Tycho randomly decide to refer to everyone with gender-neutral pronouns, with the latter stuffing them in a sack for the entirety of the episode so that nobody can tell what they actually look like.
+- Featureless Protagonist: Parodied in Episode 3: since his or her appearance was customizable in the first 2 games, the short extra chapter in the Episode 3 involving them solves this problem by having Gabe and Tycho randomly decide to refer to everyone with gender-neutral pronouns, with the latter stuffing them in a sack for the entirety of the episode so that nobody can tell what they actually look like.

 - The Generic Guy